-Precautions While Using Aimovig
+Precautions while using Aimovig

 It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly and to check for unwanted effects.

-The needle shield within the white cap of the autoinjector and gray needle cap of the prefilled syringe contains dry natural rubber (a derivative of latex), which may cause allergic reactions in people who are sensitive to latex.
+The needle shield within the white or orange cap of the autoinjector and gray needle cap of the prefilled syringe contains dry natural rubber (a derivative of latex), which may cause allergic reactions in people who are sensitive to latex.
 Tell your doctor if you have a latex allergy before using this medicine.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.